Under-40s in Britain to be offered alternative to AstraZeneca vaccine -newspapers

 “The JCVI keep their recommendations under review in line with the latest scientific advice”, the spokeswoman said in a statement, adding that Britain was on track to offer a vaccine to all adults by the end of July.

-The JCVI drafted recommendations earlier this week and an announcement from the government is expected on Friday, The Independent said.
+The JCVI drafted recommendations earlier this week and an announcement from the government is expected on Friday, The Independent said bit.ly/33sNYpT.

 Our Standards: The Thomson Reuters Trust Principles.